1688168/Codes/Patterns.md

 > When you see topK question for pairs (multiplication table, etc) -> Sorted Matrix Binary Search

+> DFS VS BFS

+- [126]: if we use BFS to carry the path, we will have to hold paths in queue for all nodes in same level.
+We only hold 1 path for DFS until we reach the end or fail. so from memory perspective, DFS is surpior
+- BFS: shortest distance

 # [`Binary Search`]

 ```